-The vestibule, the main room of the old coaching inn, would have a statelier air if laid with old terracotta floor tiles, a marker of these buildings’ regional identity.
-It is followed by a kitchen and then two rooms which could become a dining room and a lounge.
+The vestibule, the main room of the old coaching inn, is laid with red terracotta floor tiles, a marker of the regional identity of this type of building.
+It is followed by a kitchen and then a dining room and a lounge.
 Red terracotta tiles enhance both rooms since recent works undertaken by the owners.
 One of the rooms still includes access to a fireplace, whilst the other has revealed its secret: a curious entrance to an underground tunnel where electric wiring has just been laid on.
 During the works, they discovered inscriptions on slate, all of which date from the late 19th century, a time when the property was a working farm.
-All the rooms on this level bear witness to an era when men and animals lived under the same roof.
-The lounge, once a pigsty, still has its cob walls.
-This room could be easily improved with lime-rendered walls, the lime also helping with hygrometric exchanges.
-Each room still features exposed beams and packed mud floors.
-The latter would greatly benefit from being covered with recuperated old wooden flooring, which is both traditional and inexpensive.
-Each room is bright and illuminated either via a window or via a window and a door.
+All the rooms on this level still bear witness to an era when men and animals lived under the same roof, but all have undergone major modernisation works.
+The lounge, like the dining room, has just been repainted and had radiators installed.
+Each room, still featuring its exposed beams, is bright and illuminated either via a window or via a window and a door.
 All the door and window frames are old, but in a good state of repair.

 A long landing is laid with parquet flooring and fitted with skylights, letting in copious amounts of light.
-It leads to almost all the rooms on this level: a bedroom, currently in use as a study, a first bedroom used as a dressing room, two other vast bedrooms, with parquet flooring, a toilet and a meticulously completed shower room.
+It leads to almost all the rooms on this level: a bedroom, currently in use as a study, a first bedroom used as a dressing room, two other vast bedrooms, with parquet flooring, a toilet and a bright, meticulously completed shower room.
 The landing features a wall alcove.
 Old exposed beams.
 The entire floor is steeped in soft, diaphanous light all day long.
 A view of the church bell-tower.
 It would be possible to go up to the second floor from the bedroom in use as a dressing room and to convert a rustic bedroom under the rafters.

 Two large, cob barns, most probably dating from the 16th century, stand harmoniously facing the traditional, long farmhouse to form a homogeneous property.
 They are spacious and their doors are old.
 Constructed by masons from Brittany, one of them still reveals the bones incorporated by the peasants that one of the Dukes of Ponthieu had turned out and placed in these seigneurial farms.
 Said bones were used for training fruit trees as well as vines and even for attaching farm animals.
 The barns have been installed with electric wiring and renovated.
 The restoration of the beam systems and the redoing of the slate roofs makes them perfectly useable today.